shweshi/terminal-stocks/README.md

-terminal-stocks -t [ticker] // to see current price information of the stock terminal-stocks --ticker [ticker] // to see current price information of the stock terminal-stocks -t [ticker] --historical [domain] // to see the historical price information of stock terminal-stocks -m // to see the market summary terminal-stocks --market // to see the market summary
+terminal-stocks -t [ticker] // to see current price information of the stock terminal-stocks --ticker [ticker] // to see current price information of the stock terminal-stocks -t [ticker] --historical [domain] // to see the historical price information of stock terminal-stocks --tickers ITC.NS,INFY.NS // to get the current prices of the multiple stocks terminal-stocks -m // to see the market summary terminal-stocks --market // to see the market summary
 ```